Bernt Ivar Eidsvig

-Bernt Ivar Eidsvig, known after 1991 as Markus Bernt Eidsvig (born 12 September 1953), is a Norwegian prelate of the Catholic Church.
-He has been the Bishop of Oslo since 2005 and the Apostolic Administrator of the Roman Catholic Territorial Prelature of Trondheim from 2009 until 2019.
+Bernt Ivar Eidsvig, known 1991-2005 as Markus Bernt Eidsvig (born 12 September 1953), is a Norwegian prelate of the Catholic Church.
+He was the Bishop of Oslo from 2005 to 2025 and the Apostolic Administrator of the Roman Catholic Territorial Prelature of Trondheim from 2009 until 2019.

 Early life

 Eidsvig was born and raised in Rjukan, Norway.
 He studied theology at the University of Oslo and planned to become a priest of the Norwegian Church.
-He took a theological degree there with the church's historic special task of Church and Society in the Chronicles of Barsetshire, a series of six novels by the English writer Anthony Trollope (1815-1882).
-He also worked for ten years as a freelancer for the newspaper Morgenbladet.
+He took a theological degree at Oslo.
+He worked for ten years as a freelancer for the newspaper Morgenbladet.
 He converted to Catholicism on 20 December 1977.